FINTLabs/www-fintlabs/api.md

 Only main classes are directly accessible from FINT APIs, and every main class in the model has an API endpoint.

+?>A main class is equivalent to a resource in REST

 All other types are used to construct the main classes, either by abstraction of common fields, or to represent fields in the classes.

 ## Identity